 They look great in corners or placed in front of bare walls in living rooms.
 Older Dracaenas can reach heights of up to 5 to 6 feet.
 Use the colorful foliage to add a bright splash to any room.

-Dracaenas are one of the most effective houseplants for air purification, according to NASA Studies.
+Loved not only for their beauty and low maintenance care regimen, but also for their air cleaning abilities.
+Dracaenas are also one of the most effective houseplants for air purification, according to NASA Studies.
 They help remove formaldehyde, benzene, trichloroethylene, and carbon dioxide from the air in our homes or offices.
-These chemicals can be linked back to several health problems.
-They include headaches, respiratory problems, anemia, marrow disease, kidney disease, among other conditions.
+View our complete offering of NASA clean air plants.

 - Dracaena marginata: Often called Madagascar Dragon Trees.
-They are a distinctive, tall houseplant that is an excellent choice for first-time houseplant buyers because they handle missed watering and minimal light without consequence.
+They are a distinctive, tall houseplant that is an excellent choice for first-time houseplant buyers.
+They easily handle missed watering and minimal light without consequence.

 - Lemon Lime Dracaena: This dracaena is truly an eye-catcher.
 Dracaena Lemon Lime features chartreuse leaves with gray-green centers and white stripes.

-- Limelight Dracaena: Dracaena Limelight Plants are carefree houseplants that can be used to add height, drama, and a bright splash of color to any interior area.
+- Limelight Dracaena: These carefree houseplants can be used to add height, drama, and a bright splash of color to any interior area.
 This is a relatively low-maintenance houseplant that will require only occasional pruning to remove old foliage.

 - Janet Craig Dracaena: Dracaena Janet Craig plants are a lush, houseplant that cleans the air indoors.
 The dark green leaves are broad and arch slightly, creating a very graceful form.
 Grows well in Low Light areas of your home where few other houseplants will grow.